omarreis/GBE3D/demos/SailboatDemo/README.md

 ## Rigged boat

 Form in fSailboatDemo.pas is rigged to be controlled externally.
-These functions allow manipulating the state of the boat for the frame:
+These functions allow manipulating the state of the boat for the frame at run time:

     procedure SetBoatState(const aCap,aHeel,aSpeed,aBoomAngle,aRudderAngle,aWindDir,aWindSpeed:Single);  // sets state of boat
     procedure SetSailShape( ixSail:integer; aPtArray:TPointF_Array );                                    // sets sail surf to a polyline